jhumelsine/jhumelsine.github.io/_posts/2025-06-10-contracts.md

 Traditionally BDD and TDD confirm behavior within code, but this case is a bit different.
 There is no code associated with a contract.
 A contract only specifies Obligations and Expectations.
 It doesn't implement them.
 This also allows you to define the contract before implementation details may influence it.

 Since contracts do not depend upon their implementations, contract specification tests will tend to be _higher_ tests, possibly [Acceptance Tests](https://jhumelsine.github.io/2025/06/23/test-layers.html#integration--acceptance-tests-confirming-cooperation) (AT).
 While ATs still follow the principles of BDD and TDD, they may feel more like complete user scenarios.
 This can be useful to gain a better understanding of how the user may interact with the contract rather than being concerned about the implementation of the contract.

-Contracts are [Fixed/Stable Elements](https://jhumelsine.github.io/2023/11/03/hexagonal-architecture-dependencies-knowledge.html#stable-or-fixed-design-elements) in most designs.
-In UML class diagrams other design elements depend upon the contracts rather than the contracts depending upon those elements.
-This is visually represented by the dependency arrowheads modeling the relationship between elements consistently pointing inward toward contract elements and rarely away from them.
-The only time contracts depend upon other elements is when they depend upon other contracts.
-For example, Java Interfaces can only extend other Interfaces.

 __NOTE:__ Technically interfaces depend upon their parameters, which can be other classes, but these tend to be core Business Elements that ideally are implemented as Value Objects.